Kotlin/kotlinx-kover/docs/offline-instrumentation/index.md

 You'll need to pass the system property `kover.offline.report.path` to the application with the path where you want a binary report to be saved.

-If this property is specified, then at the end of the JVM process, the binary coverage report will be saved to a file along the path passed in the parameter value.
+If this property is specified, then at the end of the JVM process, the binary coverage report will be saved to a file at the path passed in the parameter value.

 If the file does not exist, it will be created.
 If a file with that name already exists, it will be overwritten.